3 min read

 Results

 All in all, results from this experiment led to a follow-up project to design a next-generation expression vector.
-For this project, the client considers patenting the expression vectors to gain a competitive advantage in the marketplace.
+For this project, the client is considering patenting the expression vectors to gain a competitive advantage in the marketplace.

 Need help?